Academic Advising Intern-filled 2015

 View a detailed description for the CARE/MNM internship.

-View a detailed description of the Commuter Students internship.
+View a detailed description of the Career Services internship.

 View a detailed description of the Conservatory internship.

-This position will offer a unique opportunity to participate in the planning and implementation of activities pertaining to transfer and adult student enrollment, from a prospective student's initial contact with the College to admission and financial aid issues.
-The intern will work collaboratively within two offices: Admission and Financial Aid.
-The intern will master a wide scope of skills pertaining to transfer and adult student enrollment Including but not limited to: interviewing prospective students, assisting with open houses and orientations, community college visitations, corporate education fairs, as well as training with the intent of gaining an understanding of financial aid issues that transfer and adult students typically encounter and an opportunity to work with those student populations in regards to their financial aid at BW.
+This position will offer a unique opportunity to participate in the planning and implementation of activities pertaining to transfer and adult student enrollment, from a prospective student's initial contact with the University to admission and financial aid issues.
+The intern will master a wide scope of skills pertaining to transfer and adult student enrollment including but not limited to: interviewing prospective students, assisting with open houses and orientations, community college visitations, corporate education fairs, as well as training with the intent of gaining an understanding of financial aid issues that transfer and adult students typically encounter and an opportunity to work with those student populations in regards to their financial aid at BW.

 View a detailed description of the Enrollment Services internship.